Last updated on December 21st, 2019

 I was more than pleased when Public Health England backed the industry with their report that vaping is about 95% safer than smoking.
 That's tremendously reassuring.

 E-Cigs are not as yet regulated by the FDA and their merits are still being hotly debated.
 Do I believe US studies that say they are “dangerous”?
 No, quite the opposite.
 I choose to side with respectable Science rather than fall for political fear-mongering and lies, obviously aimed at perpetuating the interests of the tobacco and pharmaceutical industries.

 I choose to focus on the positive.
 Aside from the pleasure of vaping at home, in my car and in many public places without worrying about the smell, ash or second-hand smoke, I enjoy something that satisfies my anti-social oral fixation without offending my family members and colleagues.
 I also love the adventure of discovering innovative new ecig products and e-liquid flavors.

-The best e-liquid companies offer several tobacco flavored e-juices, (Halo even offers a tobacco sampler kit), but I personally wanted to get away from the burning tobacco taste, so I vape non-traditional flavors like Mt.
+The best e-liquid companies offer several tobacco flavored e-juices, but I personally wanted to get away from the burning tobacco taste, so I vape non-traditional flavors like Mt.
 Baker Vapor’s “Hawk Sauce” or Firebrand’s “The Elvis”.